Japanese whisky: History

 Two of the most influential figures in the history of Japanese whisky are Shinjiro Torii and Masataka Taketsuru.
 Torii was a pharmaceutical wholesaler and the founder of Kotobukiya (later to become Suntory).
 He started importing western liquor and he later created a brand called "Akadama Port Wine", based on a Portuguese wine which made him a successful merchant.
 However, he was not satisfied with this success and so he embarked on a new venture which was to become his life's work: making Japanese whisky for Japanese people.
 Despite the strong opposition from the company's executives, Torii decided to build the first Japanese whisky distillery in Yamazaki, a suburb of Kyoto, an area so famous for its excellent water that the legendary tea master Sen no Rikyū built his tearoom there.

-Torii hired Masataka Taketsuru as a distillery executive.
+Torii hired Taketsuru as a distillery executive.
 Taketsuru had studied the art of distilling in Scotland, and brought this knowledge back to Japan in the early 1920s.
 While working for Kotobukiya he played a key part in helping Torii establish the Yamazaki Distillery.
 In 1934 he left Kotobukiya to form his own company—Dainipponkaju—which would later change its name to Nikka.
 In this new venture he established the Yoichi distillery in Hokkaidō.

 The first westerners to taste Japanese whisky were soldiers of the American Expeditionary Force Siberia who took shore leave in Hakodate in September 1918.
 A brand called Queen George, described by one American as a "Scotch whisky made in Japan", was widely available.
 Exactly what it was is unknown, but it was quite potent and probably quite unlike Scotch whisky.

 The first whisky made in Japan was the Suntory Shirofuda, released in 1929.